pfrenard/Coursera_R_Getting_Cleaning_Data/README.md

 *Activity_Name* is a <character> column.

 ## 4 : Variables names
-Variables names are directly the one used by the original dataset and provided into the *"features.txt"* file.
+Variables names are directly the one used by the original dataset and provided into the *features.txt* file.

 ## 5 : Average of each variable for each activity and each subject
 From the *reduced_tidy_data* dataset, a second one is generated using group_by function to group frist by *Activity_Name* column and then by *Subject_ID*, and then function summarize is used to do apply mean function to this group by.
-Names of all variables have been modified adding *"mean_"* before them to noticed that they are averages.
+Names of all variables have been modified adding *mean_* before them to noticed that they are averages.

 The generated new data set is called *mean_tidy_data* and file *"mean_tidy_data.csv.zip"* is generated.